YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/README.md

 # Hamiltonian Neural Networks for Pendulum Systems

 This repository contains an implementation of Hamiltonian Neural Networks (HNNs) applied to single and double pendulum systems.
-The project demonstrates how HNNs can learn and predict the dynamics of these classical mechanical systems while preserving important physical properties like energy conservation.
+The project demonstrates how HNNs can learn and predict the dynamics of these classical mechanical systems, the double pendulum experiment shows also the behaviors of models in chaotic systems.

+This work is based on the paper Greydanus, Samuel, Misko Dzamba, and Jason Yosinski. *Hamiltonian Neural Networks*.
+2019. [arXiv:1906.01563](https://arxiv.org/abs/1906.01563).

+The idea of this project came from the Steve Brunton video about HNNs: [https://www.youtube.com/watch?v=AEOcss20nDA](https://www.youtube.com/watch?v=AEOcss20nDA)

 ## Project Overview